Diffuse colonic nodularity on barium enema or CT colonography has a range of possible etiologies:

 Eosinophilic gastroenteritis (EG) is an uncommon disease characterised by diffuse infiltration of any or all layers of gut wall by eosinophils.

-EG is an uncommon but not rare disease with slight male predominance.
-It can affect any age group but usually patients present in their...
+Eosinophilic gastroenteritis is an uncommon but not rare disease with slight male predominance.
+It can affect any age group but usually...

 Epidermolysis bullosa refers to a rare group of genetically determined conditions characterised by blistering of the skin.
 This can be limited to the soles and palms or extensive whole body involvement.